Skip to main content

 Geometry Tags

-• shape: first visible shape under transform
+• shape: First visible shape under transform

-• source: shape origin of deform stack
+• source: Shape origin of deform stack

-• xfo: transform node itself (useful for plug access)
+• xfo: Transform node itself (useful for plug access)

 Standard Plugs